syedpeer/gatsby-starter/README.md

 # this command `yarn --version` should echo the version of yarn on your computer
 # this command `git --version` should echo the version of git on your computer
 # installing those tools are beyond this readme
+# also, be sure to check this resource so gatsby has all the right tools in your environment: https://www.gatsbyjs.org/docs/preparing-your-environment/

-# install the Gatsby CLI globally
+# presuming you've got all that... you also need the Gatsby CLI globally

 npm install -g gatsby-cli